GEAR5MAN/Modern-Typelist/README.md

 # Modern-Typelist
-A C++ 20 approach to implementing a Typelist as described by Andrei Alexandrescu in his book "Modern C++ Design: Generic Programming and Design Patterns Applied".
+A C++ 20 approach to implementing a Typelist as described by Andrei Alexandrescu in his book "Modern C++ Design: Generic Programming and Design Patterns Applied ''.
+This is done in a single header file for ease of use.
+Changes made from the original description includes: using "using" statements for type aliasing instead of using "typedef", hiding recursive the list implementation within a controller class and using consteval functions to allow for a more object oriented style.